the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 (cl-stakeholder-mapping)=
 ## Stakeholder mapping
-### Key question: Who is involved in a collaboration, either as a user, impacted group, or as part of the community of practice?
+### Key question: Who is involved in a collaboration, either as a user, impacted group, part of the community of practice, or in some other capacity?

 The goal of stakeholder mapping is to centralise information on the people and organisations involved in a collaboration in one place.
 This helps establish a shared understanding of who is involved in what capacity, which is a useful resource for onboarding new teammates and to make sure everyone is on the same page.